Magneto-Chiral Anisotropy in Josephson Diode Effect of All-Metallic Lateral Junctions with Interfacial Rashba Spin-Orbit Coupling: End Matter

-To avoid the complication of flux jumps and access the intrinsic supercurrent diffraction pattern, we apply magnetic field essentially parallel to the stack, but with a small misalignment angle $\epsilon=0.5^\circ$ from the sample plane.
+Flux jumps are avoided when applying the magnetic field essentially parallel, but with a small misalignment angle $\epsilon=0.5^\circ$ from the sample surface.
 In this configuration, vortices thread the Nb film over the full width of the contacts.
-Hence, each vortex is expected to contribute the amount $b_z^\textrm{s}=B_\text{ip}\,\sin\,\epsilon\simeq 0.01\,B_\text{ip}$ to the average field in the junction, leading to a smooth, but still inversely hysteretic Fraunhofer pattern with several side lobes in Fig.~\ref{controls}(d).
-We note a considerable asymmetry in magnitude and width between the left and right secondary lobes with respect to the field sweep direction that is qualitatively comparable to the findings of Senapati~\emph{et al.}~\cite{Senapati_2023}.
+Hence, each vortex is expected to contribute only a small amount $\phi = \phi_0 \cdot \sin\epsilon\simeq 0.01\,\phi_0$ to the magnetic flux in the junction, leading to a nearly regular, but still inversely hysteretic Fraunhofer pattern with several side lobes in Fig.~\ref{InvHyst}(b).
+We note an asymmetry in magnitude and width between the left and right secondary lobes with respect to the field sweep direction that is qualitatively comparable to the findings of Senapati~\emph{et~al.}~\cite{Senapati_2023}.
+Following the same protocol, sample~C is tested for hysteretic behavior under $B_z$, revealing similar inverted hysteresis, as shown in the Supplemental Material~\cite{SupplMat}.

-Inspecting Fig.~\ref{controls}(c) again reveals a smooth change of $I_\textrm{c}$ in the junction over 1-3~mT until a flux jump occurs.
-In this way, short intervals of the intrinsically clean Fraunhofer pattern are probed many times, until the flux in the junction exceeds a few flux quanta and $I_\textrm{c}(B_x)$ is featureless (see also Supplemental Material~\cite{SupplMat}).
-The existence of a clean Fraunhofer pattern at a misalignment angle of only $0.5^\circ$ demonstrates the importance of a precise field alignment routine for measurements in in-plane magnetic field.
-The alignment procedure applied to Cu/Pt and Cu samples is described in the Supplemental Material~\cite{SupplMat}.
-Following the same protocol, sample~C is tested for hysteretic behavior under $B_z$, revealing qualitatively comparable inverted hysteresis, as shown in the Supplemental Material~\cite{SupplMat}.